CaptainCrowbar/crow/docs/regex.md

-This will throw `Regex::error` if the flags are inconsistent, if the starting offset is not at a character boundary in a UTF-8 string (in the absence of either the `byte` or `no_utf_check` flags), if the match fails and the `hard_error` flag was set, or if a very complicated matching task exceeds PCRE2's internal limits.
+This will throw `Regex::error` if the flags are inconsistent, if the starting offset is not at a character boundary in a UTF-8 string (in the absence of the `byte` flag), if the match fails and the `hard_error` flag was set, or if a very complicated matching task exceeds PCRE2's internal limits.

 ```c++
 size_t Regex::count(std::string_view str, size_t pos = 0,